redis/redis-doc/topics/modules-api-ref.md

     int RedisModule_DictIteratorReseek(RedisModuleDictIter *di, const char *op, RedisModuleString *key);

-Like `RedisModule_DictIteratorReseekC()` but takes the key as as a RedisModuleString.
+Like `RedisModule_DictIteratorReseekC()` but takes the key as as a `RedisModuleString`.

 ## `RedisModule_DictNextC`

     void *RedisModule_DictNextC(RedisModuleDictIter *di, size_t *keylen, void **dataptr);

-Return the current item of the dictionary iterator 'di' and steps to the next element.
-If the iterator already yield the last element and there are no other elements to return, NULL is returned, otherwise a pointer to a string representing the key is provided, and the '*keylen' length is set by reference (if keylen is not NULL).
-The '*dataptr', if not NULL is set to the value of the pointer stored at the returned key as auxiliary data (as set by the `RedisModule_DictSet` API).
+Return the current item of the dictionary iterator `di` and steps to the next element.
+If the iterator already yield the last element and there are no other elements to return, NULL is returned, otherwise a pointer to a string representing the key is provided, and the `*keylen` length is set by reference (if keylen is not NULL).
+The `*dataptr`, if not NULL is set to the value of the pointer stored at the returned key as auxiliary data (as set by the `RedisModule_DictSet` API).